RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/actions/recover.md

 |-------|------|-------------|
 | uid | integer | The unique ID of the database to recover. |

+#### Request body

+The request body may be empty, in which case the database will be recovered automatically:

+-   Databases with no persistence are recovered with no data.
+-   Persistent files (aof, rdb) will be loaded from their expected storage locations (i.e. where replica or master shards were last active).
+-   If persistent files are not found where expected but can be located on other cluster nodes, they will be used.

+The request may also include a request body with an explicit recovery plan.

 ### Response {#post-response}

+Returns a status code.

 ### Status codes {#post-status-codes}